tandero/tandero.github.io/content/now.md

 ### What do I do right now?

 I am currently on medical leave.
+In the meantime, I've been working on a [book of career advice for psychology](https://my-digital-garden-thomasandersonscience.vercel.app/).

 Prior to my leave, I was finishing my PhD at the University of Toronto.
 I am a PhD Candidate: all I have remaining is to write and defend my dissertation.